jpegleg/dwarven-toolbox/README.md

 ## forge file tools

-If you want to use an interactive password, then the `steelforgeon` and `steelforgeoff` tools are for that.
+If you want to use an interactive password, then the either `forge` or the `steelforgeon` and `steelforgeoff` tools are for that.
 Combining XChaCha20Poly1305 with Argon2, reading a user supplied password which is sent in to Argon2 along with a changing salt to create the key input material to XChaCha20.

 Here is an example of the `steelforgeon` encrypting a key file and then `steelforgeoff` decrypting.